 Reducing the deficit (2017): I negotiated to remove childcare subsidies for families earning more than $350,000, saving $100 million over the first three years.

-Protecting journalists (2017): In response to a written request to the Attorney General, I extracted a commitment to remove the offence of journalists disclosing information about Australian the Federal Police’s ‘controlled operations’, in instances where no-one is endangered and no operation is prejudiced.
+Protecting journalists (2017): In response to a written request to the Attorney General, I extracted a commitment to remove the offence of journalists disclosing information about the Australian Federal Police’s "controlled operations", in instances where no-one is endangered and no operation is prejudiced.